Aaron Corp

-Aaron Corp (born March 6, 1989) is a former American football quarterback and current high school football coach.
+Aaron Corp (born March 6, 1989) is an American former professional football quarterback and current high school football coach.
 He was signed as undrafted free agent by the Buffalo Bills in 2012 and was briefly with the Dallas Cowboys.
 He played college football at Richmond after transferring from USC.

-High school
+Early life

 Corp had an outstanding high school career at Orange Lutheran High School.
 A dual-threat quarterback, Corp completed 212-of-311 (68.2%) of his passes for 2,750 yards, 21 touchdowns, and 7 interceptions, plus ran for 1,197 yards on 142 carries (8.4 avg.) with 12 TDs, in 2006.
 He also punted.
 Orange Lutheran went 14–1 and won the 2006 CIF Pac-5 Division and the California state Division II championships.
 He won the 2006 Glenn Davis Award for the best Southern California high school player.